SiegeToaster/Sauron/README.md

 - [x] coinflip
     - Flips a coin, lands on heads or tails.
 - [x] jamtime
-    - pings everyone asking for jam time and adds reactions.
-People who react :x: will be called out.
+    - pings everyone asking for jam time and adds reactions for yes or no.  sends a message whenever someone reacts telling who reacted what.
 - [x] rate
     - Sets the score in the database.
 After the command, a user must be mentioned followed by a number (the score).
 Example:
     - ?rate `@Willius Dominus` 10'